What We Hunger For Fills Us!

 Three things that hinder spiritual appetite are excessive entertainment, excessive activity, and anger and disappointment.

 Globally people spend over a trillion dollars annually on entertainment!
 Here in the US it has been estimated that we spend almost 70 billion dollars a year on entertainment.
 So do you wonder why so many lack spiritual zeal?
 The many entertainment distractions inhibit hunger.
-Movies, video and computer games, social media, and all sorts of technology can just eat up your time.
+Movies, video and computer games, all sorts of technology can just eat up your time.
 Don’t let it happen!

 Excessive activity can also crowd out time for God.
 Recreation is important for high stress lifestyles.
 But too much can damage your spiritual life.
 Put recreation in its place.
 Going to the beach or to the lake, or involvement in a sports activity or working out has great benefit.
 A hobby is a great diversion from normal routine.
 But make sure these things don’t crowd out attending your local church or spending time in the word and in prayer each day.
 For me, I take care of my spiritual life first, and then I involve myself in some form of recreation to relax.
 Seek first the kingdom of God!